Birao

 Birao is the capital of Vakaga, one of the 14 prefectures of the Central African Republic and was an administrative post in the colony of Ubangui-Shari.
 In March 2007, the town was almost completely burnt down in the fighting between rebels and government troops in the area.

 History

+Colonial Period

+Birao was founded on 6 November 1918 by the French colonial government as its northernmost post in Ubangi-Shari.

 Under Bokassa

 Jean-Bédel Bokassa, the military ruler of the Central African Republic in the 1960s and 1970s, sent the family of Alexandre Banza to Birao after Banza attempted to overthrow him.
 Birao was isolated from the rest of the country and Banza's family was monitored by Bokassa.
 Banza's wife and nine children were kept in Birao until 1970.
 Beouane and Goboulo, Banza's two brothers, were also kept in Birao, but were soon imprisoned.

 Birao was considered an undesirable place to be sent; the "disciplinary cells" in the Ngaragba Prison run by Bokassa were called Birao.
 Later, after Bokassa had fallen from power and his execution sentence had been commuted, sending Bokassa to Birao was considered a possibility because the remote location of the place would separate him from his political allies.